An AfroFutures Book Club

 and all guests will be required to wear a face mask while inside the venue.

 Anaïs Duplan is a trans* poet, curator, and artist.
 He is the author of newly released book I NEED MUSIC (Action Books, 2021), a book of essays, Blackspace: On the Poetics of an Afrofuture (Black Ocean, 2020), a full-length poetry collection, Take This Stallion (Brooklyn Arts Press, 2016), and a chapbook, Mount Carmel and the Blood of Parnassus (Monster House Press, 2017).
-He has taught poetry at The New School, Bennington College, Columbia University, and Sarah Lawrence College, amongst others.
+He is a professor of postcolonial literature at Bennington College, and has taught poetry at The New School, Columbia University, and Sarah Lawrence College, amongst others.